Gorman Museum of Native American Art: Leadership

 Hulleah J. Tsinhnahjinnie presently serves as director of the museum, which started in 2004.

 George Longfish served as the museum founding director and curator, from 1974 to 1996.
 Following Longfish, Theresa Harlan succeeded as director and curator, from 1996 to 2000.

 Building

-The museum lived at 1316 Hart Hall, from 1992 until 2020.
+The museum was formerly located at 1316 Hart Hall, from 1992 until 2020.
 In 2020–2021, the museum was in the process of expanding and relocating to the former Richard L. Nelson Gallery (which closed in 2015) in Nelson Hall on campus.

-In September 2023, the building is scheduled to reopened at 181 Old Davis Road.
+In September 2023, the museum reopened at 181 Old Davis Road on the 50th anniversary of the museum's founding.
+The new location has nearly four times the exhibition space, and features an entry pavilion with a "large, circular public artwork based upon Native American basketry designs" that was created by the museum director Tsinhnahjinnie.